jessesimpson36/PenguinsVSCakes/readme.txt

 This was a project made with Stencyl.

-Fish and Rocket Ship sprites were retrieved by http://kenney.nl/assets
+Fish, Rocket Ship and tile sprites were retrieved by http://kenney.nl/assets
 CreativeCommons CC0 1.0

+Rest of artwork was original.

     Individual Contributions:
     -------------------------------------------------